Kosovo War: War begins

-KLA attacks intensified, centering on the Drenica valley area with the compound of Adem Jashari being a focal point.
-Days after Robert Gelbard described the KLA as a terrorist group, Serbian police responded to the KLA attacks in the Likošane area, and pursued some of the KLA to Čirez, resulting in the deaths of 16 Albanian fighters and four Serbian policemen.
+KLA attacks intensified, centering on the Drenica valley area with the compound of Adem Jashari being a focal point during the first attack on Prekaz in 22 January, where Yugoslav security forces were repelled in an attack on the compound, and were driven out of the village the next day by thousands of Jashari's supporters.
+Days after Robert Gelbard described the KLA as a terrorist group, Serbian police responded to the KLA attacks in the Likošane area, and pursued some of the KLA to Čirez, resulting in the deaths of four Serbian policemen, 16 Albanian fighters and 26 civilians in the attacks on Likoshane and Çirez.
 The KLA's goal was to merge its Drenica stronghold with their stronghold in Albania proper, and this would shape the first few months of the fighting.

-Despite some accusations of summary executions and killings of civilians, condemnations from Western capitals were not as voluble as they would become later.
-Serb police began to pursue Jashari and his followers in the village of Donje Prekaze.
-On 5 March 1998, a massive firefight at the Jashari compound led to the massacre of 60 Albanians, of which eighteen were women and ten were under the age of sixteen.
+Serb police then began to pursue Adem Jashari and his followers in the village of Donje Prekaze.
+After the failure of the first attempt on the Jashair compound in January, on 5 March 1998 a much larger attack on the Jashari compound in Prekaz led to the massacre of 60 Albanians, of which eighteen were women and ten were under the age of sixteen.
 The event provoked massive condemnation from western capitals.
 Madeleine Albright said that "this crisis is not an internal affair of the FRY".

 On 24 March, Yugoslav forces surrounded the village of Glodjane and attacked a rebel compound there.
 Despite superior firepower, the Yugoslav forces failed to destroy the KLA unit, which had been their objective.
 Although there were deaths and severe injuries on the Albanian side, the insurgency in Glodjane was far from stamped out.
-It was in fact to become one of the strongest centres of resistance in the upcoming war.
+The village was in fact to become one of the strongest centres of resistance in the upcoming war.

 A new Yugoslav government was formed at this time, led by the Socialist Party of Serbia and the Serbian Radical Party.
 Ultra-nationalist Radical Party chairman Vojislav Šešelj became a deputy prime minister.
 This increased the dissatisfaction with the country's position among Western diplomats and spokespersons.